-The ERDF is the biggest single source of EU funding for reducing disparities in terms of development (percapita GDP), productivity and employment across the EU.
+The ERDF is the biggest single source of EU funding for reducing disparities in terms of development (per-capita GDP), productivity and employment across the EU.
+The scope of the Fund, and the investment priorities for regional development programs are set out in the proposed Regional Development Fund Regulation for 2014-2020.
 All regions in Europe will receive funding from the ERDF.
 National and regional authorities establish their own development programs and select the projects to be financed.
 Under the proposal, regions would have to concentrate ERDF support on a limited number of objectives in line with the Europe 2020 strategy which with the help of the Fund will be turned into practical action.

-The ERDF will channel resources towards energy efficiency and renewables, innovation and support for small and medium-sized businesses (SMEs).
+The proposed ERDF will channel resources towards energy efficiency and renewables, innovation and support for small and medium-sized businesses (SMEs).
 The ERDF can co-finance national, regional and local schemes related to, for instance, the insulation of walls, roofing and windows and replacement of old boilers.
 There is no additional funding; therefore this measure requires a shift in the priorities set at regional level.
 It is up to MS and regional authorities to decide whether to make use of it or not.